siddhartha-gadgil/DeptWeb/_auto-seminars/2012/2012-10-30-prof-siddhartha-gadgil.md

 date: 2012-10-30
 speaker: "Prof Siddhartha Gadgil"
 title: "On triangulating the Moduli space"
 time: "2.00 pm"
-venue: "Department of Mathematics, LH-III"
+time: "Department of Mathematics, LH-III"
 ---
 I will discuss some constructions, results, questions and applications relating to the space of hyperbolic structures on a